Ernie Ladd: Professional wrestling career

 Ladd started wrestling in 1961.
 As a publicity stunt, some wrestlers in the San Diego area challenged Ladd to a private wrestling workout.
 Before long, Ladd was a part-time competitor in Los Angeles, during football's off-season.
 Ladd became a huge draw in short order.
 When knee problems cut his football career short, Ladd turned to the more financially lucrative business of wrestling full-time in 1969.
+Ladd also said he could have continued playing football, but wrestling was more lucrative.
+He made $98,000 his first full year wrestling, and over $100,000/year after that, and "That was big money back in the '60s.'"

-After a run as a fan favorite, Ladd became one of wrestling's most hated heels during the 1970s, as well as one of the first black wrestlers to portray a heel character.
-He riled crowds with his arrogant and colorful demeanor during interviews, especially with his less than politically correct nicknames for opponents such as Wahoo McDaniel (whom he referred to as "the Drunken Indian"), and Mr. Wrestling (whom he called "the Masked Varmint" and insisted he was an escaped criminal).
+After a run as a fan favorite, Ladd became one of wrestling's most hated heels during the 1970s, as well as one of the first African American wrestlers to portray a heel character.
+It was Ladd's idea to become a heel.
+He riled crowds with his arrogant and colorful demeanor during interviews, especially with his derogatory nicknames for opponents such as Wahoo McDaniel (whom he referred to as "the Drunken Indian"), and Mr. Wrestling (whom he called "the Masked Varmint" and insisted he was an escaped criminal).
 Ladd also controversially employed a taped thumb, claiming the support was needed due to an old football injury.
 Often when Ladd appeared to be in serious trouble during a match, he would walk out of the arena and accept a countout loss, known since as "pulling an Ernie Ladd".

-Ladd wrestled for a number of different professional associations, including the World Wide Wrestling Federation numerous times form 1968 to 1981.
+Ladd wrestled for a number of different professional associations, including the World Wide Wrestling Federation numerous times from 1968 to 1981.
 Additionally, he had several successful runs in the NWA territories, The Mid-South promotion, NWF, and WWC promotion.

 Known for his immense size and power, it was a natural for Ladd to engage in feuds with other giants, including famously with André the Giant (whom Ladd antagonizingly referred to as "Andre the Dummy" or "The Big Fat French Fry" during interviews).

 In certain areas, Ladd's wrestling nickname was "The King", and he would wear an ornate crown.
 In other wrestling associations, he was "The Big Cat", and entered wearing a big cowboy hat.